27 Nov If Jonah is in Your Boat..

 No way!
 I thought.
 I’m an Entrepreneur!

 I could not see it.
 I refused to see it.
-Even though deep down inside, I knew it was true.
+Even though deep down inside, I knew it to be true.

 And so the boat continued to rock.
 Each time more violently.